Driven Collisionless Reconnection of Force-free Flux Tubes: From Onset to Coalescence: Abstract

 \section{Abstract}

-We investigate the onset of driven collisionless reconnection and plasmoid formation in a magnetically dominated pair plasma, using 2D particle-in-cell simulations.
+We investigate the onset of driven collisionless reconnection and plasmoid formation in a magnetically dominated pair plasma, using 2D Particle-in-Cell simulations.
 Two force-free flux tubes of radius $R$ are initially pushed together with a prescribed velocity, forming a current sheet whose width shrinks until reconnection sets in.
 Even in our largest simulation with $R\approx 1600$ plasma skin depths, the sheet thickness at reconnection onset is comparable to the skin depth.
-Plasmoid chains are seen to develop when the sheet aspect ratio $A\gtrsim30$.
-In the strongly magnetized limit, the onset of reconnection occurs in roughly $2$ to $6$ light-crossing times $R/c$, depending on the imposed driving timescale, which controls the duration of the linear tearing phase.
-In the subsequent nonlinear merging phase, the evolution becomes effectively independent of the initially imposed velocity, leading to magnetic energy dissipation consistent with a normalized reconnection rate $\sim 0.1$.
-Our results have important implications for explosive release of magnetic energy in magnetospheres of compact objects and their surroundings.
+Plasmoid chains develop when the sheet length-to-width aspect ratio $A\gtrsim30$.
+In the strongly magnetized limit, the onset of reconnection occurs in roughly 2--6 light-crossing times, depending on the imposed driving timescale, which controls the duration of the thinning phase.
+In the subsequent nonlinear merging phase, the evolution becomes effectively independent of the initially imposed velocity, leading to magnetic-energy dissipation consistent with a normalized reconnection rate $\sim 0.1$.
+Our results have important implications for explosive release of magnetic energy in magnetospheres of astrophysical compact objects and their surroundings.